atac/c10-tools/readme.rst

 --------------

 * pcap2c10 - Convert a .pcap file into .c10
-* stat - Display packet counts and channel information for a .c10 file
+* c10-stat - Display packet counts and channel information for a .c10 file
-* dump - Export data from channels within a .c10 file
+* c10-dump - Export data from channels within a .c10 file
-* copy - Copy a chapter 10 file optionally filtering on channel id or data type
+* c10-copy - Copy a chapter 10 file optionally filtering on channel id or data type
-* reindex - Strip and optionally rebuild index packets for a .c10 file
+* c10-reindex - Strip and optionally rebuild index packets for a .c10 file
-* timefix - Correct time values in a .c10 file
+* c10-timefix - Correct time values in a .c10 file

 Dependencies
 ------------